dkolas/third-factor/README.md

 Sometimes you're writing a dev tool script that your team needs, but you'd like everyone to be very careful when they use it, so you add an extra prompt.

 Sometimes you want them to be REALLY careful when they use it; for these times, there's the Third Factor.
-The third factor is designed to eliminate the script user's ability to blindly press Y/Enter and ignore your prompt.
+The third factor is designed to eliminate the script user's ability to blindly press Y/Enter and do something dumb.

 Suggested use cases:
 * Connecting to the production database
-* Deploying to prod from your local checkout
+* Deploying to prod from your local branch
 * Clearing an S3 bucket
+* Anything to do with git history rewriting
 * Twiddling config files directly in prod
 * When you just can't get that one person (you know who I mean) to stop and think